CFP Board Investigations and Disciplinary Hearings Attorney in Manhattan

 Flouting the CFP Board’s requests for information or books and records results in a significant penalty, such as a private written censure.
 Further, failure to provide the information requested by the CFP Board may give rise to an adverse inference concerning the alleged misconduct.
 So, too, disregarding the CFP Board’s requests for information or records will result in a referral of the matter to the Disciplinary and Ethics Commission for further action.

-If you are a broker, financial advisor, or other certified financial planner and have received a notice of investigation from the CFP Board, contact the Law Offices of David S. Rich, LLC.
+Attorney David S. Rich is experienced in representing CFP® professionals in disciplinary investigations and actions.
+If you are a broker, financial advisor, or other certified financial planner and you have received a notice of investigation from the CFP Board, contact Law Offices of David S. Rich today.

 The CFP Board issues notices of investigation in various circumstances.
 Three common scenarios are:

-When a broker who holds CFP certification is made a respondent or a defendant in a regulatory action initiated by a government agency or officers such as the SEC, the Commodity Futures Trading Commission, a state securities regulator, a state attorney general, or a foreign financial regulatory authority, the CFP Board may propound a notice of investigation to the broker.
+When a broker who holds CFP certification is made a respondent or a defendant in a regulatory action that has been initiated by a government agency or officers such as the SEC, Commodity Futures Trading Commission, a state securities regulator, a state attorney general, or a foreign financial regulatory authority, the CFP Board may formally present a notice of investigation to the broker.

-The Law Offices of David S. Rich, LLC skillfully prepares, on behalf of brokers, financial advisors, and other certified financial planners, written statements responding to the CFP Board’s notices of investigation.
-Even if the CFP professional has committed the charged violations of the Code of Ethics, the Rules of Conduct, securities laws or rules or the like, CFP Board Disciplinary Hearings Attorney David S. Rich may be able to bring out mitigating circumstances and negotiate a favorable settlement.
+Law Offices of David S. Rich skillfully prepares, on behalf of brokers, financial advisors, and other certified financial planners, written statements responding to the CFP Board’s notices of investigation.
+Even if the CFP® professional has committed the charged violations of the Code of Ethics, the Rules of Conduct, securities laws or rules or the like, CFP Board Disciplinary Hearings Attorney David S. Rich may be able to bring out mitigating circumstances and negotiate a favorable settlement.

 Informal Disciplinary Actions

-In addition to propounding the notice of investigation, the CFP Board staff attorney or other CFP Board staff may issue additional requests for information and documents to the broker, financial advisor, or another certified financial planner.
+In addition to propounding the notice of investigation, the CFP Board may issue additional requests for information and documents to the broker, financial advisor, or another certified financial planner.

-At the close of the CFP Board’s investigation, the CFP Board staff attorney analyzes the written complaint (if any) by the CFP professional’s customer or client, the CFP professional’s written statement responding to the CFP Board’s notices of investigation, and the law and determines whether there is probable cause to believe grounds for discipline exist.
+At the close of the CFP Board’s investigation, the CFP Board staff attorney analyzes the written complaint (if any) by the CFP professional’s customer or client, the CFP® professional’s written response to the CFP Board’s notices of investigation, and the law in order to determine whether there is probable cause to believe grounds for discipline exist.

 If probable cause is lacking, the CFP Board staff attorney will dismiss the allegations.

-If the CFP Board staff attorney determines that the CFP professional may have violated the Code of Ethics or the Rules of Conduct and/or failed to comply with the Practice Standards, but that that that CFP professional’s conduct does not warrant referral to the Disciplinary and Ethics Commission, the matter may be resolved with an informal disciplinary action, such as the issuance of a letter of caution.
+If the CFP Board staff attorney determines that the CFP® professional may have violated the Code of Ethics or Rules of Conduct and/or failed to comply with Practice Standards, but that that that CFP® professional’s conduct does not warrant referral to the Disciplinary and Ethics Commission, the matter may be resolved with an informal disciplinary action, such as the issuance of a letter of caution.

 A letter of caution may be appropriate where, for example, the violation is minor and there is no customer harm or detrimental market impact.

-An informal disciplinary action is one that is not publicly reported.
-Instead, an informal action is a private admonishment that the CFP Board believes the CFP professional has violated the Code of Ethics or the Rules of Conduct or has neglected to comply with the Practice Standards.
+An informal disciplinary action is not publicly reported.
+It is a private admonishment that the CFP Board believes the CFP® professional has violated the Code of Ethics or the Rules of Conduct or has neglected to comply with Practice Standards.

 CFP Board Disciplinary Hearings

-Sanctions following a disciplinary hearing may include the suspension or revocation of the right to use the Certified Financial Planner marks, a private written censure, or a public letter of warning.
+Sanctions following a disciplinary hearing may include: suspension or revocation of the right to use the Certified Financial Planner marks, a private written censure, or a public letter of warning.

 Further, the broker, financial advisor, or another certified financial planner will be required to inform their present clients of any CFP Board suspension or revocation.
 Consequently, a suspension or revocation could ruin a CFP professional financially.

-The CFP Board staff attorney serves, on the CFP professional, a formal complaint against the professional.
+The CFP Board staff attorney serves a formal complaint against the CFP® professional.
 The respondent broker files an answer to the legal complaint.

 Most formal disciplinary actions settle before the disciplinary hearing by issuing a settlement agreement called an Offer of Settlement.
 An Offer of Settlement is a document available to the public which sets forth the CFP Board’s findings of fact and the sanctions imposed.

-The disciplinary hearing is not as formal as a trial in court, but it similarly takes place.
-The professional has the right to appear and testify at the hearing, to call and question witnesses, to cross-examine the CFP Board’s witnesses, and to present evidence and argument on their behalf.
+At a disciplinary hearing, the professional has the right to appear and testify at the hearing, to call and question witnesses, to cross-examine the CFP Board’s witnesses, and to present evidence and argument on their behalf.

-On behalf of brokers, financial advisors, and other certified financial planners, the Law Offices of David S. Rich skillfully negotiates settlements of formal disciplinary actions with CFP Board staff attorneys.
-When a settlement cannot be reached, CFP Board Disciplinary Hearings Attorney David S. Rich aggressively defends the CFP professionals in disciplinary hearings before hearing panels.
+On behalf of brokers, financial advisors, and other certified financial planners, Law Offices of David S. Rich skillfully negotiates settlements of formal disciplinary actions with CFP Board staff attorneys.
+When a settlement cannot be reached, CFP Board Disciplinary Hearings Attorney David S. Rich aggressively defends CFP® professionals in disciplinary hearings before hearing panels.

 Return to Practice Areas page.